BZIvanov/Learning-SQL/Postgres/queries/sql-commands.md

 - View is a virtual table
 - The view is not physically materialized.
 Instead, the query is run every time the view is referenced in a query
 - In pgAdmin you can find your views under Schemas then public then Views
+- In case % sign is what we want to search for, we have to use '\' to escape it.

 | name    |
 | ------- |